1KR1 Sapsan

-Hrіm-2, Grom or OTRK Sapsan (ОТРК "Сапсан"), also known as Operational-Tactical Missile System Hrim (Оперативно-тактичний ракетний комплекс «Грім»), is a Ukrainian short-range ballistic missile system being developed by KB Pivdenne and PA Pivdenmash, designed to combine the features of a tactical missile system and a multiple rocket launcher.
+1KR1 Sapsan ("Сапсан"), also known as Grom ("Гром"), Grim-2, or Hrіm-2 ("Грім-2"), is a Ukrainian short-range ballistic missile system being developed by KB Pivdenne and PA Pivdenmash, designed to combine the features of a tactical missile system and a multiple rocket launcher.
 The original Sapsan version of the missile, for Ukraine's own use, was to have a range of 500 kilometers.
-The later Hrim-2 version, developed for export, has a range limited to 280 kilometers, in order to fall within the 300-kilometre limit set by the Missile Technology Control Regime, which seeks to limit the proliferation of missiles and missile technology.
+A version marketed as Hrim-2, developed for export, has a range limited to 280 kilometers, in order to fall within the 300-kilometre limit set by the Missile Technology Control Regime, which seeks to limit the proliferation of missiles and missile technology.

 History

 Background

 In 2006, the National Security and Defense Council of Ukraine recognised the need for a missile system that would be better than Ukraine's aging Soviet Tochka-U, which had a maximum range of 120 km and could only be overhauled and upgraded by Russian companies.
 KB Pivdenne was given the task of developing a new missile designated the "Sapsan".
 The Ministry of Defence and Pivdenne agreed on operational requirements in September 2007.
-Funding for the project was halted in 2009–2010, following the 2008 financial crisis, then resumed in November 2011, albeit at a low amount, before being terminated in 2013.
+Funding for the project was halted in 2009–2010, following the 2008 financial crisis, then resumed in November 2011, albeit at a slow pace, before being terminated in 2013.

 In 2011, arms dealers started offering foreign customers a new missile system called "Hrim", and after two years, Pivdenne was contracted by an undisclosed country to develop the Hrim-2.
 In 2014, after the Russo-Ukrainian War had begun, Pivdenne proposed restarting the Sapsan project, using its experience developing the Hrim-2, with a view to having Sapsan ready for evaluation by 2018.
 The government agreed.